vippsas/vipps-developers/settlements/sftp-report-service/README.md

 **Please note:** This public SSH key does not have to be secret.
 To be able to retrieve the reports it is also necessary to have the _private_ SSH key.
-We strongly recommend that partners use the same SSH key for all their merchants.
+We recommend that partners use the same SSH key for all their merchants.

 # How to use it